chris-pearce/scally/utilities/README.md

         > li {display: inline-block;}
     }

-So utilities are extremely powerful and are the real work horses for any sort of UI build but especially in large-scale UI builds, and here are some reasons why:
+So utilities are extremely powerful and are the real work horses for any sort of UI build especially large-scale UI builds, and here are some reasons why:

 - Your CSS will be a lot DRYer.
-- You can make far-reaching changes to your designs by simply modifying a base abstraction only once.
+- You can make far-reaching changes to your UI by simply modifying a utility only once.
-- You can make safer changes because you know that when editing a class you are only ever altering one responsibility.
+- You can make safer changes because you know that when editing a utility you are only ever altering one responsibility.
-- You can combine responsibilities to make a variety of components from a lot of abstracted classes.
+- You can combine utilities to make a variety of UI layouts.

 ## How to use?